 The initial version of the Wichita-Sedgwick County ITS Architecture completed in March 2005 is established as the baseline architecture.
 It is numbered version 1.0.
+The baseline was updated in March 2006, renamed the Wichita Area Regional ITS Architecture, and is now numbered version 1.1.
 The baseline contains: